The NUS School of Computing (SoC) is pleased to announce that application is open for the SoC Innovation prize (SCS-SoC).

 - You must submit a white paper after your Continual Assessment (CA), which must be endorsed by your project Supervisor and submitted via email.

-- The white paper should clearly articulate the expected outcome of the project, highlighting the technical problem addressed by the project, the practical approach being taken to solve the problem, and the impact of the project on the real world.
+- The white paper should clearly state the expected outcome(s) of the project, highlighting the technical problem(s) addressed by the project, the practical approach being taken to solve the problem, and the potential impact of the project in the real world.

 - Title of project

-- Name of FYP/UROP supervisor
+- Name of supervisor (please indicate FYP, UROP, STePS or Capstone)

-- Abstract of the project (200 words), including motivation and objectives
+- Abstract of the project (200 words), including motivation and objectives of the project

 - Technical description of the problem